peterkhe1999/CheatSheet/OSEP/README.md

 ### Microsoft.Workflow.Compiler

-Craft a file `test.txt` containing C# code, which implements a class that inherits from the Activity class and has a constructor.
-The file path must be inserted into the XML document along with compiler parameters organized in a serialized format.
+Craft a file named `test.txt` containing C# code, which implements a class that inherits from the **Activity** class and has a constructor.

 ```csharp
 using System;